-- 1. Two MMR's (Measles, Mumps, Rubella) vaccines or a positive titer showing immunity to all three - 2.
-Hepatitis B series or positive titer showing immunity - 3.
-Two Varicella vaccines or positive titer showing immunity - 4.
-TDaP booster (single shot) - 5.
+- 1. Two MMR's (Measles, Mumps, Rubella) vaccines or a positive titer showing immunity to all three. - 2.
+Hepatitis B series or positive titer showing immunity. - 3.
+Two Varicella vaccines or positive titer showing immunity. - 4.
+TDaP booster within last 10 years - 5.
 Tuberculosis test showing negative status yearly.
-Tuberculin skin testing (TST) or blood testing (QuantiFERON Gold or T-SPOT) accepted - 6.
+Tuberculin skin testing (TST) or blood testing (QuantiFERON Gold or T-SPOT) accepted. - 6.
 Influenza vaccination (seasonal) - 7.
-AHA BLS CPR certification current, must include skills competency - 8.
+AHA BLS CPR certification current, must include skills competency. - 8.
 Negative Federal Criminal Background check (sex-offender is included) - 9.
 Negative 10-panel urine Drug Screen performed by a company designated by OSUIT nursing program; specific instructions will be provided to the student. - 10.
 Attestation of ability to meet the nursing program Performance Standards. - 11.
-Annual completion of clinical facility education requirements
+Annual completion of clinical facility education requirements if the certified background completed prior to admission shows a felony charge or registration on the sex offender registration list, or if initial drug screen is reported to the nursing program as positive, student will forfeit admission into the nursing program.
+LPN students who have a positive drug test will also be reported to the Oklahoma Board of Nursing.
+Any arrest while in the nursing program must be reported to the Director of Nursing immediately to determine continuing eligibility for clinical practice.
+Students who fail to report arrests while in the program will be subject to disciplinary action.

-COVID-19 Vaccination Statement:
+Vaccination Requirements Statement: